mumoshu/node-detacher/README.md

 - Run `cluster-autoscaler` along with `node-detacher` in order to avoid downtime on scale down
 - Run [`node-problem-detector`](https://github.com/kubernetes/node-problem-detector) to detect unhealthy nodes and [draino](https://github.com/planetlabs/draino) to automatically drain such nodes.
 Add `node-detacher` so that node termination triggered by `draino` doesn' result in downtime.
 See https://github.com/kubernetes/node-problem-detector#remedy-systems
   - Optionally add more node-problem-detector rules by referencing [uswitch's prebuilt rules](https://github.com/uswitch/node-problem-detector)
+- Ingress controller like [contour](https://github.com/projectcontour/contour) as a daemonset.
+When a rolling-update on the daemonset began, `node-detacher` immediately start detaching the node where the `Terminating` pod is running, which reduces downtime due to rolling-update.

 ## Why `node-detacher`?